Skip to content

 -H 'api-key: my-api-key'

-On the Blue Mountain domain, lmf with a 3-cell footprint and a 2 m minimum detects ≈31,800 stems.
-The inventory’s columns are x, y, and height — position and treetop height, the observables a CHM provides.
+On the Blue Mountain domain, lmf with a 3-pixel footprint and a 2 m minimum detects ≈9,200 treetops; vwf with the default crown scaling detects ≈8,500.
+These are overstory detections, not a full stem count — trees beneath the dominant canopy aren’t seen (why).
+The inventory’s data columns are x, y, and height — position and treetop height, the observables a CHM provides.

 • Creating the inventory before the CHM grid is completed. tree/chm reads the grid’s data; poll step 1 to completed first.